PLCnext/MqttGdsConnector/README.md

 This example exchanges data between a PLC (MQTT Client) and an iPhone* or iPad* (both MQTT Clients) via a public MQTT broker, over an unencrypted connection.
 It requires a PLC that is connected to the internet, and a PC with access to both the PLC and the internet.
 For this example, the PC must have PLCnext Engineer software installed.

-**There are many other free MQTT Test Clients for Android, Windows or Linux available*
+**This is only an example.
+There are many other free MQTT Test Clients for Android, Windows or Linux available*

-1. Make sure that your AXC F 2152 has a firmware >=2019.3 and that it has an internet connection
+1. Make sure that your AXC F 2152 runs on [firmware](https://www.phoenixcontact.com/qr/2404267/firmware) version >=2019.3, and that it has access to the Internet.
-1. Register yourself and your AXC F 2152 in the PLCnext Store (www.plcnextstore.com) - not necessary when the app is installed manually
+1. Register for a user account and authorize your AXC F 2152 in the [PLCnext Store](https://www.plcnextstore.com).
-1. Deploy the app via the PLCnext Store (recommend) or manually
+1. Deploy the app via the PLCnext Store.
-1. Create an IEC 61131 project in PLCnext Engineer version 2019.3, with the following configuration:
+1. Create an IEC 61131 project in PLCnext Engineer with the following configuration:
-   - One AXC F 2152 PLC with firmware version >=2019.0
+  - one AXC F 2152 PLC with the template version >=2019.0 LTS
   - one program called "Main"
-   - one program OUT port called "PubMessage" of type STRING
+  - one program OUT port called "PubMessage" of STRING type
-   - one program IN port called "SubMessage" of type STRING
+  - one program IN port called "SubMessage" of STRING type
   - one instance of the Main program, called "MainInstance"
 1. Download the PLCnext Engineer project to the PLC.
 1. Go online to the PLC and change the value of the "PubMessage" variable in the "MainInstance" program instance.
 1. Install the [MQTTool app](https://itunes.apple.com/us/app/mqttool/id1085976398) on an iPhone or iPad.